Clinton112/musix-app-springboot/README.md

-Spring Boot Demo Application Create custom exceptions TrackNotFoundException, TrackAlreadyExistsException in a com.stack....exceptions package.
-Perform appropriate exception handling and propagation Back.
+Spring Boot Demo Application

+Complete all the endpoints for CRUD operations on Muzix